Roberto888888/Remote-Sensing-Project-Polarimetric-SAR/Python-Attempt/README.md

 ![](https://github.com/Roberto888888/Remote-Sensing-Project-Polarimetric-SAR/blob/main/Python-Attempt/RGB%20Coded%20Site%20data%20(Not%20Filtered)%20-%20Python.png)

-In the test statistic image we can already observe differences, but again it's not sure whether that depends on the displaying functions or not:
+In the <ins>test statistic image</ins> we can already observe differences, but again it's not sure whether that depends on the displaying functions or not:

 Matlab: